 Macalester is fortunate in that Google Apps uses one of the most advanced and continually improved spam filters in existence.
 This function is greatly enhance when you report a message as spam.
 Learn how to report spam

 Phishing emails are an attempt by thieves to lure you into divulging personal information for their profit.
 Learn to recognize the telltale signs of phishing.

 5. Use caution with sensitive information in email

 By default, @macalester.edu domain email messages are transferred securely via https.
 Nevertheless sensitive information, commonly known as Personal Information Requiring Notification (PIRN), should not be transferred via email.
 Learn more about PIRN.

 Even though all Macalester email through Google is secure in transfer (https is “on” all the time) this does not change anything that is transferred in the message.
 Viruses and worms can get through, and phishing and spoofing attempts can still happen.

 While these links may not be a phishing attempt, they may not go to the site you intend.
-Unless you are completely comfortable that the email is legitimate, it is best to copy and paste the link or type it in directly in your browser.
+Mouse over the link and take a look at the bottom left corner of the browser window.
+The actual website address will appear.
+Unless you are completely comfortable that the link is legitimate, don't click it!